-- With a zoom lens, use the wide-angle end.
+With a zoom lens, use the wide-angle end.

 When using the wide-angle end of a zoom lens, objects near and far will be in focus better than at the telephoto end.
+It also adds breadth to landscapes.

+Shooting night scenes.

-It also adds breadth - will be in focus better than at the telephoto end.
-It also adds breadth to landscapes.Shooting night scenes. - The < >> mode is also good for night scenes because it disables the built-in flash.
+The $< \sum >$ mode is also good for night scenes because it disables the built-in flash.
 When shooting night scenes, use a tripod to prevent camera shake.

-- 1 - The built-in flash will not fire even in backlit or low-light conditions. - If you are using an external Speedlite, the Speedlite will fire.
+The built-in flash will not fire even in backlit or low-light conditions.

+If you are using an external Speedlite, the Speedlite will fire.